First Generation Descendants of Peter Fidler

-THE LIFE & TIMES of THOMAS JONATHAN FIDLER (1795-1875)
+THOMAS JONATHAN "TOM" FIDLER (1795-1875)

-Not long after George was born their parents (Peter and Mary) left to open up the Athabasca territory for the HBC, their three young children were left behind at York Factory.
+The FIDLER family was at Cumberland House (SK) when Tom’s brother Charles (Charlie) was born on Oct 10, 1798; and at Chesterfield House (near present day Empress, AB) when his brother George was born Nov 10, 1800.
+Not long after George was born their parents (Peter and Mary) left to open up the Athabasca territory for the HBC, the three youngsters were left behind at York Factory.
 Tom was left with Thomas COLEN, who taught him his lessons and look after him.
-Charles and George (just infants) were left with their maternal Cree grandparents.
+Charles and George (just infants) were left with their maternal Cree grandparents.Thomas COLEN (1781-1802), a “Writer”, was a nephew of Joseph COLEN (1751-1818), the Chief Factor at York.

-The posts that Peter FIDLER had established (along with those built further north by William AULD) were intended to help bolster the HBC influence over north-western trade.
+The fur-tradng posts that Peter FIDLER established (along with those built further north by William AULD) were intended to help bolster the HBC influence over north-western trade.
 The competition between the HBC and the North West Company (NWC) was fierce and often the two companies would build rival posts adjacent to one another which only intensified matters.
-When the NWC amalgamated with Sir Alexander McKENZIE’s XY Company, the Nor’westers threatened that they would soon drive the HBC from the Athabasca region.
+When the NWC amalgamated with Sir Alexander McKENZIE’s XY Company, the Nor’Westers threatened that they would soon drive the HBC from the Athabasca region.

-On his trip he was harassed by the Nor’Westers every time they passed one of their posts.
-The family arrived at Fort Chip on Sep 11.
+“On Aug 6, 1805, for the fourth year in a row, FIDLER set out with his family for Fort Chipewyan (previously referred to as Nottingham House), with his usual complement of two canoes and eight men for the trip.
+This time, however, he knew that he faced certain failure.
+He knew that he would be lucky if he lived to come out in the spring.
+And yet such was his dogged loyalty, his sense of duty, and his quiet courage that he went.”
+(From the Peter Fidler book by McGregor, pg 159).
+He was harassed by the Nor’Westers every time they passed one of their posts.
+They arrived at Fort Chip on September 11.
 Tom was 10 years old that year, when the family had their first encounters with the notorious Samuel BLACK (c1780-1841), the hulking Nor’Wester who had been assigned to wear FIDLER down.
-BLACK pitched a tent not far from FIDLER’s house, and began a winter of harassment and bullying (shouting and hollering, pounding on Peter’s walls in the middle of the night, pulling up his garden and attempting to set fire to his house, even firing a shot close to his window)
+BLACK pitched a tent not far from FIDLER’s house, and began a winter of harassment and bullying (shouting and hollering, pounding on Peter’s walls in the middle of the night, pulling up his garden and attempting to set fire to his house, even firing a shot close to his window).
+Peter would not be intimidated by these goons.
+Vastly outnumbered by his antagonists, he bravely stood his ground.
+Nevertheless, these must have been very traumatizing events for young Tom and his siblings.

-From his early teens Tom began to accompany his father on his many voyages, and was expected to share the work (including paddling canoes, portaging, hunting and fishing, etc).
+Tom began to accompany his father on his many voyages, and was expected to share the work (including paddling canoes, portaging, hunting and fishing, etc).

 During the winter of 1809-10 the FIDLER family was at Ile a la Crosse, where they would face another winter of harassments even worse than those experienced at Fort Chip.
-Samuel BLACK was there again, this time accompanied by another antagonist, Peter Skene OGDEN.
+Samuel BLACK was there again, this time accompanied by yet another notable antagonist, Peter Skene OGDEN.
 From the Peter Fidler book by McGregor: “BLACK & OGDEN conducted a systematic campaign of intimidation, the former swaggering about with guns and pistols, while OGDEN fondled his dagger.
 They shot at the Company’s weather-vane, fired at FIDLER’s flag, cut down his stockades, carried away his firewood, stole his fishing lines and cut his nets, so as to try to freeze and starve him out.
-Finally, they forbade FIDLER’s men to leave their house.
+Finally, they forbade his men to leave their house.
 With 26 men opposed to his eight, they terrified the Indians and denied them access to the HBC fort.
 The NWC’s technique was a more refined version of the mental torture they had practiced at Nottingham House.
 In its new perfection it operated more swiftly than on Lake Athabasca, and drove him out in a single season.”
 During these encounters, one of the Nor’westers fired a shot which narrowly missed Tom’s younger brother (Charlie).
 As soon as the family embarked from Ile a la Crosse, the Nor’Westers climbed over the stockades and set the place ablaze.

 In the fall of 1811 Peter FIDLER returned to Bolsover for a year’s furlough.